Almonds can be a beneficial addition to a muscle-building diet due to their nutrient profile and various health benefiTs.

 Micronutrients:

-Magnesium: Almonds are a rich source of magnesium, a mineral involved in muscle function and energy metabolism.
+Magnesium Almonds are a rich source of magnesium, a mineral involved in muscle function and energy metabolism.

 Magnesium is important for muscle contraction and relaxation, making it important for optimal athletic performance.

-Phosphorus and Zinc:
+Phosphorus and Zinc

 Bone Health: Almonds contain phosphorus and zinc, which are important minerals for bone health.